wp-plugins/formilla-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Install live chat software with real-time visior monitoring on your WordPress site!
-Chat with your visitors with a clean and easy-to-use interface.
+Install live chat software with real-time visitor monitoring on your WordPress site!
+Live chat with your visitors with a clean and easy-to-use interface.

 == Description ==